IBM/cloud-native-starter/workshop/04-traffic-management.md

 These tutorials and examples do focus on the request routing not as a part for a user-facing service behind the **Istio ingress**.

-In this part we create a **new instance** and of a **new version** for the **web-api** microservice.
+In this part we create a **new instance** and of a **new version** for the ****Web API**** microservice.

 ![git](images/traffic-new-architecture.gif)

-We configure the routing to split the usage between our two instances and versions of our web-api microservice.
+We configure the routing to split the usage between our two instances and versions of our **Web API** microservice.

 ![gif](images/traffic-routing.gif)

 ## 1.1 Deployment definition

-The interesting part is that these two versions of Web-API do exist as two different Kubernetes deployments and they run in parallel.
+The interesting part is that these two versions of **Web API** do exist as two different Kubernetes deployments and they run in parallel.
 That is definied in the [kubernetes-deployment-v1](web-api-java-jee/deployment/kubernetes-deployment-v1.yaml) and [kubernetes-deployment-v2](web-api-java-jee/deployment/kubernetes-deployment-v2.yaml).

 Commonly, in Kubernetes we would replace v1 with v2.
 With **Istio** we can use two or more deployments of different versions of an app to do a **green/blue**, **A/B**, or [canary deployment](https://www.ibm.com/cloud/garage/tutorials/use-canary-testing-in-kubernetes-using-istio-toolchain) to test if v2 works as expected.
 We can slowly roll out our changes to a small subset of users before rolling it out to the entire infrastructure and making it available to everyone.